JuliDell/Green-Dublin/README.md

 <h2><font color="green">Credits</font></h2>
 <h3> Content</h3>

+- Information about the climate action plan 2024-2029- Climate Neutral Dublin 2030 was taken from [Neutral Dublin 2030](https://www.dublincity.ie/residential/environment/dublin-city-councils-climate-change-action-plan/dublin-city-council-climate-action-plan-2024-2029)

+- Information about the mandatory EU recycling targets [EU recycling targets](https://www.epa.ie/news-releases/news-releases-2023/recycling-rates-slow-as-ireland-off-track-to-meet-key-eu-targets.php)

-The social media links was taken from CI Love Running Project.
+- The social media links was taken from CI Love Running Project

+- The icons in the footer was taken from [Fontawesome](https://fontawesome.com/)

 <h3> Media</h3>
 The images were taken from Pexels and Istockphoto websites.